256lie/256lie.github.io/posts/task.md

-We characterize two common failures modes that arise in inefficient operation in task performance.
-To personify, imagine two characters: Schmidt and Saposcat.
-Schmidt represents the epitome of a productive, efficient human resource whereas Saposcat is mediocre and unconscientious.
-With these two characters, we introduce some conceptualizations of productivity sinks --- operating modes characterized by deleterious slippage and resource leakage and propose some mitigation strategies.
+We characterize two common failures modes that arise in inefficient task operation.
+To personify these modes, imagine two characters: Schmidt and Saposcat.
+Schmidt is the epitome of a productive, efficient human resource whereas Saposcat is mediocre and unconscientious.
+With these two characters, we introduce some conceptualizations of productivity sinks --- operating modes characterized by resource leakage/misallocation --- and propose some mitigation strategies.

 **Two kinds of failure**

-Let us name these two failures $$\alpha$$ and $$\Alpha$$ (from "acedia" meaning "without cares") --- typifications of productivity erosion (assuming some reasonable measure of productivity).
+Let us name these two failures $$\alpha$$ and $$\Alpha$$ (from "acedia" meaning "without cares") --- typifications erosive to productivity (assuming some reasonable measure of productivity).

-Basically, $$\alpha$$ concerns inefficiencies of "scaling" while $$\Alpha$$ concerns suboptimal estimates of "location" in the performance of tasks that advance some goal or objective.
-To borrow from probability theory, scale and location are parameters that describe the spread and center of a distribution; inappropriate settings of scale and location impede the efficacious completion of tasks, and subsequently, of goals (a goal necessitating completion of multiple tasks).

-Sinks of $$\alpha$$ usually manifests when too much energy of focus is invested into a task while $$\Alpha$$ appears when the current task is misaligned or irrelevant to the intended goal.
+To borrow from probability theory, scale and location are parameters that describe the spread and center of a distribution; inappropriate settings of scale and location impede the efficacious completion of tasks, and subsequently, of goals (a goal necessitating completion of multiple tasks). $$\alpha$$ concerns inefficiencies of "scale" while $$\Alpha$$ concerns suboptimal estimates of "location" in the performance of tasks that advance some goal or objective. $$\alpha$$ usually manifests when too much energy of focus is invested into a task; $$\Alpha$$ appears when the current task is misaligned or irrelevant to the intended goal.

 Saposcat will succumb to $$\alpha$$ and $$\Alpha$$ if he focuses too narrowly or deviates too far from the assigned task, accumulating penalty after penalty by selecting tasks with a low likelihood of furthering his objectives.
 On the other hand, Schmidt is more assiduous in investing only the required amount of resources to a task while ensuring the current task is the most appropriate in the current operating context.

-$$\alpha$$ represents a failure to efficiently utilize the resources allocated to a task, while $$\Alpha$$ represents a failure to properly mode shift between levels of operation/abstraction, leading to suboptimal scheduling/queuing of tasks.
-Both $$\alpha$$ and $$\Alpha$$  are comorbid and interact with each other through positive feedback; $\alpha$ can lead to overexertion/depletion of resources through burn-out/scope creep, which leads to $\Alpha$ through burn-in (*i.e.* sunk cost or a failure to exit), decision fatigue, and plateaux, reinforcing inefficiencies into habit and blindspots.
+$$\alpha$$ represents a failure to efficiently utilize the resources allocated to a task; $$\Alpha$$ represents a failure to properly shift between levels of operation or abstraction, leading to suboptimal task prioritization.
+Both $$\alpha$$ and $$\Alpha$$ interact and feedback --- $$\alpha$$ can lead to overexertion and the depletion of resources through burn-out or scope creep, which leads to $$\Alpha$$ through burn-in (*i.e.* a "sunk cost"; a failure to exit) and decision fatigue --- reinforcing inefficiencies into habits and blindspots.

-Schmidt is careful not to let slip the scope of a task lest he waste all his energy in pursuit of marginal gains.
-Schmidt also adjusts the tempo like a conductor to best suite the mood of the work; he groups similar pieces together and cues them in such a way that they logically flow from one to another while avoiding jarring transitions.
-Contrastingly, Saposcat is haphazard with the baton: fiddling the stick from one hand to the other, dropping it and having to pick it up again, and using it to scratch his back or pick his nose.
+Schmidt is careful to consider the scope and impact of a task lest he waste energy in pursuit of marginal gains.
+Schmidt also adjusts his tempo like a conductor to fit the mood of his work and groups similar pieces together --- cueing them in a way that logically flows from one to another, avoiding jarring transitions.
+Conversely, Saposcat is haphazard with the baton: fiddling it from one hand to the other, constantly dropping and picking it up, using it to scratch his back and pick his nose.

-Below is a table comparing $$\alpha$$ and $$\Alpha$$.
+A table comparing $$\alpha$$ and $$\Alpha$$.

 |            |                          $$\alpha$$                          |            $$\Alpha$$            |
 | :--------: | :----------------------------------------------------------: | :------------------------------: |